 We tend to think of hard skills when we picture the ingredients that go into making a good manager.
 While those are important, they’re not the entire picture.
 In fact, the best managers are as in touch with their emotional side as they are with their analytical side.
 Building a strong management team capable of increasing employee performance requires that you invest time and effort into improving resilience and strength.
 It requires mastering feeling identification.
+See our list of skills development courses available to you right now.

 What Is Feeling Identification?

-Feeling identification is nothing more or less than being able to name how you are feeling in a specific moment.
+Feeling identification is nothing more or less than being able to name how you are feeling at a specific moment.
 Are you happy?
 Excited?
 Worried?
 Sad?
 Angry?
 It’s more complicated than you might think.
 It also bears more on performance and organizational culture than you might realize.

 Why Does Resilience Matter?

 Let’s take a moment to consider resilience and its impact on an individual.
-Merriam-Webster defines it as “an ability to recover from or adjust easily to misfortune or change”.
+Merriam-Webster defines it as “an ability to recover from or adjust easily to misfortune or change.”
 Simply put, it’s our ability to “bounce back” when something unexpected or unfortunate happens.

 For instance, refugees from war-torn nations often display incredible resilience, going from homeless, stateless persons to happy, contributing members of new societies.
 Rather than letting the horrors they’ve experienced in the past hold them back, they make new friends, learn new skills, and thrive.